 Note that which side of Route 1 you choose to park on makes a huge difference in how much it will cost you.
 Starting in 2019, Gillette Stadium changed its parking price structure so that general-access lots on the stadium side of the road cost $60, while lots on the other side charged only $30.
 All parking permits are for lots on the stadium side.
 There are also a handful of “non-official” parking areas along Route 1 that offer cheaper rates.

-If you really want to save, you can park for free in a designated “Delayed Exit Lot” on the west (non-stadium) side of the stadium.
+If you really want to save, you can park for free in a designated “Delayed Exit Lot” on the west (non-stadium) side of Route 1.
 You must enroll for the program for the game you plan to attend, then arrive no later than 30 minutes after kickoff.
 No cars will be allowed to leave the lot until 75 minutes after the game’s conclusion.

 The Delayed Exit lot is just one attempt to mitigate the traffic around the stadium, which can be more even horrendous than the typical large venue because of the relative lack of access roads.
 Be prepared to wait up to an hour getting into a parking lot near Gillette Stadium and up to two hours leaving it.